Leadership and Board

 Jarad holds a Bachelor of Science degree in Chemical Engineering from Kansas State University and a Master of Science degree in Chemical Engineering from the University of California at Berkeley.

-Director of Programs
+Director of Strategy and Programs

 Our Board